 Chief Stephanie Schoenborn

-Captain Stephanie Schoenborn has been with the UTSA Police Department for over 20 delightful years.
-She began her career as a Lost and Found Clerk, before attending the 60th UT System Basic Peace Officer Training Academy to become a police officer in 1995.
-She is a proud alumni of the University of Texas at San Antonio, receiving her Bachelor of Arts Degree in Criminal Justice from UTSA in 2000, and is scheduled to graduate from UTSA in May 2017 with a Master's Degree in Public Administration.
+Captain Stephanie Schoenborn has been with the UTSA Police Department since 1993.
+She began her career as a Lost and Found Clerk before attending the 60th UT System Basic Peace Officer Training Academy to become a police officer in 1995.
+She is a proud alumni of the University of Texas at San Antonio, receiving her Bachelor of Arts Degree in Criminal Justice in May 2000 and her Master’s Degree in Public Administration in May 2017.
 She holds a Master Peace Officer license and graduated from the 238th session of the FBI National Academy.
-She currently serves as a member of the executive board for the Texas Chapter of the National Academy Associates from June 2012 through June 2020 and was appointed President of the board in 2019.
-Promoted to Captain in June of 2016 and is responsible for the administrative operations of the Police Department.
-Previous positions held include Patrol Sergeant, Training Sergeant and Investigations Division Supervisor.
+She served as a member of the executive board for the Texas Chapter of the National Academy Associates from June 2012 through June 2020 and was appointed President of the board in 2019.
+Promoted to Captain in June of 2016 she is responsible for the administrative operations of Public Safety.